ropensci/rerddap/cran-comments.md

 ---

-This version fixes a bug in an internal function that was causing a test to fail on CRAN.
+This version fixes a test that was failing on CRAN checks.

 Thanks!
 Scott Chamberlain